 We are a team of researchers in the Department of Psychology at Temple University who are interested in how infants and children develop an understanding of the world around them.
 Since the founding of our lab at Temple in 2004, hundreds of families have visited us to participate in studies.
 Our research depends on interested parents who can help us learn more about how children’s minds develop over the first months and years.
-We study children’s development with a variety of measures, including behavioral tasks and simple measurements of children’s brain activity using a technique called EEG.
+We study development with a variety of measures, including behavioral tasks and simple measurements of children’s brain activity using a technique called EEG.

 What is EEG?

-In the lab, we use EEG methods to track infant’s brain activity.
-EEG refers to the electroencephalogram, which collects the brain waves as the electrical activity which sits on every person’s scalp.
-To collect EEG data we use a special lycra hat (similar to a baby swim cap) containing special sensors that can record the tiny electrical signals that are produced by the brain: these sensors simply pick up the signals coming off the surface of the baby’s scalp while he or she is watching things happen or carrying out actions on objects.
-It is noninvasive and doesn’t cause any harm.
-During EEG collection, infants usually sit on a parent’s lap and each recording session lasts for around 20 minutes.
+In the lab, we use EEG methods to track brain activity.
+EEG refers to the electroencephalogram, which collects the electrical activity which sits on every person’s scalp, which is actually their brain waves.
+To collect EEG data we use a special lycra hat (similar to a baby swim cap) containing special sensors (called electrodes) that can record the electrical signals that are produced by the brain: these electrodes simply pick up the signals coming off the surface of the scalp while they are watching things happen or carrying out actions on objects.
+It is non-invasive and doesn’t cause any harm.
+We do this same technique on people of all ages!
+During EEG collection, infants usually sit on a parent’s lap; each recording session lasts around 20 minutes.
+Children, adolescents, and adults generally sit by themselves in a chair.
+The length of the EEG depends on the study.